TransposeReal/Axior/README.md

 - **Single SoM**: Compact, affordable, and ideal for desktop or embedded use
 - **Dual/Quad SoM**: Carrier boards for scale-out, micro-rack, or edge inference clusters
 - **Interconnect**: PCIe mesh or 10GbE fabric; low-latency, high-throughput for LLM serving
-- **Future-proof**: As model sizes and RAM needs grow, the modular DDR5 design enables affordable upgrades,no soldered limits
+- **Future-proof**: As model sizes and RAM needs grow, the modular DDR5 design enables affordable upgrades, no soldered limits

 ---